 Date of processing by receiving reclamation facility, and

-Certificate of Recycling/Destruction Number issued by the receiving reclamation facility.
+Certificate of Recycling/Destruction Number/Date issued by the receiving reclamation facility.

-Paper documents will be retained for a minimum period of three years.
-The original copy of the signed manifest will be returned to the generatorisgenerator.
-The Certificate of Recycling issued by Lighting Resources is.
-The Certificate of Recycling bears theNumber and the bill of lading/manifest.
-Bills of lading are attached to and filed with the original copy of the RSO Uniform Hazardous Waste Manifests are filed separately from the receiving tickets.
-All documents will be filed in monthly subdivisions for easy access and inventory reference.
+Paper documents are retained for a minimum period of three years.
+The original copy of the signed hazardous waste manifest is returned to the generator.
+If required by the generator, the original copy of the signed non-hazardous waste manifest is returned to the generator.
+The Certificate of Recycling issued by Lighting Resources is sent to the customer.
+The Certificate of Recycling bears the Order Number and the bill of lading/manifest number.
+Bills of lading are attached to and filed with the copy of the Certificate of Recycling alphabetically by customer or scanned and filed by invoice number.
+Uniform Hazardous Waste Manifests are filed separately from the receiving documents and also scanned.

 3.15 Facility Operating Records and Records Retention

-Records related to universal and hazardous waste management activities at the Facility will be maintained for a minimum of three (3) years, and will be made available upon request for inspection by any officer, employee, or representative of the DEP or U.S. EPA.
+Records related to universal and hazardous waste management activities at the Facility are maintained for a minimum of three (3) years, and are made available upon request for inspection by any officer, employee, or representative of the DEP or U.S. EPA.

 Information entered and maintained in the Facility operating records will include: